Billy McKinney Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.08).
+- The Athletics pitching staff ranks 26th in the league with a collective eight strikeouts per nine innings.

-- The Athletics surrender the most home runs in baseball (118 total, 1.5 per game).
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.02).

-- Blackburn (0-0 with a 4.21 ERA and 30 strikeouts in 25 2/3 innings pitched) makes the start for the Athletics, his sixth of the season.
+- Athletics pitchers combine to give up the most home runs in baseball (119 total, 1.5 per game).

-- His last appearance was on Wednesday against the Cleveland Guardians, when the righty tossed five innings, surrendering four earned runs while allowing nine hits.
+- Sears (1-5) takes the mound for the Athletics in his 16th start of the season.
+He's put together a 4.10 ERA in 83 1/3 innings pitched, with 80 strikeouts.

-- The 29-year-old has an ERA of 4.21, with 10.5 strikeouts per nine innings, in five games this season.
-Opponents are batting .292 against him.
+- The left-hander last appeared on Thursday against the Cleveland Guardians, when he tossed seven innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.